 As an investment entity, the Company accounts for all of its investments at FVTPL, including investments in subsidiaries (other than those which provide services related to the Company's investing activities) and associates.
-Further information about the Company's associate and subsidiary is as follows:
+Further information about the Company's associate and subsidiary are as follows:

-Name Туре Principal place of business Country of Incorporation Ownership Interest % Voting Rights % LOM Iron ore exploration company Canada Canada 40.00% 40.00% One Earth Farms Corp. ("OEF") A vertically integrated healthy food company Canada Canada 49.98% 49.98% a) Authorized
+Name Туре Principal place of business Country of Incorporation Ownership Interest (%) Voting Rights (%) LOM Iron ore exploration company Canada Canada 40.00% 40.00% Beretta Farms Inc. "Beretta" A vertically integrated healthy food company Canada Canada 49.98% 49.98% a) Authorized